Hattie Lloyd 20/06/22

 It’s also become the home of a number of long-running shows in its snug upstairs performance space — but save that for another day, because you’re taking a 20 minute stroll along the picturesquely residential Northchurch Road, and left down the lively Essex Road towards…

-So grab a table outside and a martini, and enjoy Bellanger’s timeless Alsatian dishes (that is, hailing from the French region of Alsace, not dog meat) and warm hospitality before crossing Essex Road again onto St. Peter’s Road, swinging a left onto Raleigh Street, and landing at…
+So grab a table outside and a martini, and enjoy Bellanger’s timeless Mediterranean dishes and warm hospitality before crossing Essex Road again onto St. Peter’s Road, swinging a left onto Raleigh Street, and landing at…

 You’ve dipped your toe into the world of improv comedy – now sit down and enjoy some stand-up.
 Spoken of in hushed, reverential terms by comedy aficionados, The Bill Murray is the baby of Angel Comedy, the legendary night at the Camden Head, which continues to (astonishingly) offer incredibly high quality comedy, free, seven nights a week.